 Villa | 3 bedrooms | sleeps 8

-Villa Abruzzo is a beautiful detached quality residence in a very private setting with the benefit of not being remote and within easy walking distance of several excellent inexpensive restaurants / bars.
+Villa Abruzzo is a beautiful detached residence in a very private setting with the benefit of not being remote and within easy walking distance of several excellent inexpensive restaurants / bars.
 Stunning views of the Gran Sasso Mountains and hills, and its location are its major asset.
-ADSL Wi-Fi offers 24/7 broadband internet access able to cope with work and leisure activities.
-Villa Abruzzo sits on the edge of a National Park close to all amenities, in a superb central Abruzzo position allowing easy access to many ‘blue flag’ Mediterranean beach resorts, mountains, beautiful lakes, quaint villages towns and cities, and all sightseeing locations Abruzzo has to offer.
+Wi-Fi offers broadband internet access.
+Villa Abruzzo sits on the edge of a National Park close to all amenities, in a superb central Abruzzo position allowing easy access to many 'blue flag' Mediterranean beach resorts, mountains, beautiful lakes, quaint villages towns and cities, and all sightseeing locations Abruzzo has to offer.
 The climate and proximity actually allows for skiing in a morning, and swimming in the sea in the afternoon.
 There is a superb large new swimming pool nearby which guests can use.
 Picnics and own drinks are permitted or al fresco meals can be ordered day & night.
 See photographs (A very small entry fee)

-The spacious Villa is equipped to a very high standard not usually associated with holiday rentals and aims to provide a ‘home from home’ feel with lots of equipment for all needs.
-Villa Abruzzo offers exceptional value for money and maintains high standards.
-The property suits a very wide number of groups and provides for a safe environment for families, groups of friends, and is a particularly special location for couples seeking a romantic break or honeymoon.
-High speed broadband lends itself to those seeking a break whilst being able to maintain work schedules from home.
+The house is spacious / well equipped, and aims to provide a 'home from home' feel with lots of equipment for all needs.
+Villa Abruzzo offers exceptional value for money.
+The property suits a very wide number of groups and provides for a private environment for families, groups of friends, and is a particularly special location for couples seeking a romantic break or honeymoon.

 The property boasts its main feature, a huge indoor & outdoor terrace with superb uninterrupted views of the Gran Sasso Mountains and gentle fruit laden hills, where relaxation is unavoidable on comfortable seating, additional outdoor dining facilities, and a double hardwood hammock to marvel at the spectacular views.
 Guests describe this as having a real 'wow factor' that photographs could never do justice to.